-Cardiology Care in Houston and Sugar Land, TX
+Cardiology Care in Houston, TX

 Syncope is the medical term for fainting.
 Episodes of syncope involve a temporary loss of consciousness that typically occurs in response to low blood pressure (lack of blood flow to the brain).
 Approximately 3% of men and 3.5% of women will experience syncope during their lifetime.
 While it can occur at any age, the incidence of syncope doubles in those over 75.

 Syncope as A Symptom of an Underlying Heart Condition

 Syncope is a symptom of an underlying condition.
 It’s important to understand the cause of syncope, which can range from a harmless condition to one that is life-threatening, such as a serious heart condition that may include: